Berkanktk/CyberSecurity/README.md

 **Note**
 1. Suppress the output of any possible errors to make the output more readable.
 This is done by appending `2> /dev/null` to your command.
 This way, you won’t see any results you’re not allowed to access.
 2. The second thing is the `-exec` flag.
-You can use it in your find command to execute a new command, following the -exec flag, like so: `-exec whoami \;`. (can be used for privilege escalation)
+You can use it in your find command to execute a new command, following the -exec flag, like so: `-exec whoami \;`. (can be used for privilege escalation)'
+## where
+This tool returns the path to the file or link that should be executed.

+Syntax
+`where python3`
+## stat
+Displays detailed information about given files or file systems.
+These informations can be: file name, file size, blocks, type, inode, UID, GID, access, modify, change and creation times.

+Example usage:
+`stat file.txt`
 ## diff
 diff is a command-line utility that allows you to compare two files line by line